chinamike65/hugo-tuolesi/content/book3/book3en.md

 327

-In general, no matter what the motivation is, the stronger the motivation, the heavier the consequences.
+In general, no matter what the motivation is, the stronger the intention, the heavier the consequences.

-Without a motive, what leads to the death of sentient beings is not considered killing.
+Without a motive, whatever leads to the death of sentient beings is not considered killing.

-For example, if we don't pay attention when we walk, we trample ants or bugs to death under our feet, which is not considered killing.
+For example, if we don't pay attention when we walk, and we trample ants or bugs to death under our feet, it is not considered killing.

 The result of not killing is health and longevity, increased blessings, and increased compassion.